 Judi had always written her thoughts.
 Over her lifetime, she found that writing became her outlet during times when she felt she wasn't likely to be heard or understood.
 As life situations arose, and her closeness with God grew, she began experiencing thoughts word-for-word in her mind for days on end.
 There was no peace from this until she wrote those very words down.
 Once written, she began to see a pattern.
-Within 72 hours, following the writing of these words, a person would cross her path who would share a something of which they were currently dealing.
-Judi found herself quoting the words she had just put to electronic paper; often she would print or email that written piece to the person.
-Many had expressed comfort in her writings.
-She quickly learned that not only were these writing pieces a release for her own burden, they were meant for the person she was yet to meet.
-They gave comfort to the person crossing her path as well as a comfort to her by reminding her that the burdens she was experiencing were not exclusive to her.
+Within 72 hours, following the writing of these words, a person would cross her path who would share something with which they were currently dealing.
+Judi found herself quoting the words she had just put to electronic paper; often she would print or email written pieces to the those who wanted more.

-Judi is honored to consider herself a usable vessel for God.
+Although she will always be a continuous work in progress, Judi is honored to be a usable vessel for God.